 What you can do

 Get your free flu jab – even if you're fighting fit

-Everyone over 65 is entitled to a free flu jab from the doctor or pharmacist.
-This year, it has a new agent which helps boost your immune system’s response to the vaccine.
-Even if you're fit and healthy, it's a great idea to get the jab to help protect yourself and others.
+Everyone aged 65 and over is entitled to a free flu jab from the doctor or pharmacist.
+The vaccines for this age group has an agent in which helps to boost your immune system’s response to the vaccine.
+Even if you’re fit and healthy, it’s a great idea to get the jab to help protect yourself and others.